How exercise can continue to help as we move into COVID-normal

 - Regular exercise can help reduce your risk of serious health issues, like type 2 diabetes, heart disease and stroke

-If you’re new to exercise, or feeling a little lost because your normal way of staying fit isn’t possible right now, here are some ideas to get you moving:
+If you’re new to exercise and not sure where to start, here are some ideas to get you moving:

 - Take your workout online: On YouTube there are endless free exercise videos to try, regardless of your fitness level or the size of your living room.
 From yoga and strength workouts to Pilates, high intensity interval training (HIIT) and more.
 Our This Girl Can – Victoria Get Active @ Home’ page has lots of videos you can try, especially if you are sick of seeing ‘FITSPO’ workouts and you want something that focuses on feeling good.

-- Go freestyle: If a structured routine is not your style, get creative and build your own workout – instead of weights use household items like filled water bottles and cans or jars of food (if you can find some!), walk or run on the spot for 30 second intervals, do some star jumps, planks, sit ups, push ups, or even burpees.
-Anything to get your heart rate up a little.
+- Go freestyle: If a structured routine is not your style, get creative and build your own workout – walking or running on the spot for 30 second intervals, do some star jumps, planks, sit ups, push ups, or even burpees.
+Anything to get your heart rate up a little either at your home or at a local outdoor area such as a park or oval.

 A word of advice before you start: If you’re new to exercise, start small – try maybe 10 minutes of yoga or walking a day, then gradually build up.